Quantifying With Only Positive Training Data: Methods for Quantifying with Only Positive Labeled Data

-The major benefit of PE over EN is that the former drops the need for an intermediate model to accurately estimate the posterior probability, whereas the latter needs a calibrated scorer.
+The major benefit of this approach (named PE) over EN is that the former drops the need for an intermediate model to accurately estimate the posterior probability, whereas the latter needs a calibrated scorer.
 However, similarly to EN, PE also overestimates the proportion of positive observations whenever there is overlap between the classes.
-As PE is a reinterpretation of EN and share the same caveat regarding overestimation, we do not detail the method any further.
+When there is class overlap, the $\alpha$ derived from minimizing the Pearson Divergence can be so that $\hat{p} \hat{P}(\textbf{x}|y(\textbf{x})=\oplus) > \hat{P}(\textbf{x})$, that is, the Overestimation Area (OA) in Figure~\ref{fig:partial:matching} is greater than zero.